 Cape Verde is a tropical archipelago, an array of 10 major islands situated in the Atlantic Ocean off the coast of Africa.
 It is numbered among the 54 African nations.
 Cape Verde is one of the most beautiful places on Earth combining a mix of turquoise seas, quaint cities and towns, splendid beaches and harbors.

-Cape Verde is much more than an alluring collection of ocean beach fronts that rival any tropical ocean front on Earth, but cities like Praia, the capital on the island of Santiago, give way to arable land conducive to Cape Verde's rich agricultural industry, which primarily accounts for the nation's Gross Domestic Product.
+Cape Verde is much more than an alluring collection of ocean beach fronts that rival any tropical ocean front on Earth, but cities like Praia, the capital on the island of Santiago, bearing a population of 113,364, give way to arable land conducive to Cape Verde's rich agricultural industry, which primarily accounts for the nation's Gross Domestic Product.

 Cape Verde cuisine heavily reflects the nation's agriculture.
 The diet is mostly based on fish and staples like corn, beans, peas, and rice.
 Also popular are fried potatoes, cassava, and vegetables such as carrots, kale, squash, fish and meat such as tuna, sawfish, lobster, chicken, grilled pork, and eggs.
 Vegetables available during most of the year are potatoes, onions, tomatoes, manioc, cabbage, kale, and dried beans.
 Fruits such as bananas and papayas are available year-round, while others like man- goes and avocados are seasonal.